 By default, when a flow interview that uses screens finishes, a new interview for that flow begins, and the user is redirected to the first screen.
 To override the default behavior, you can add a local action to your flow.
-Some distribution methods also offer other ways to override a flow's finish behavior, such as by setting the return parameter in a flow URL.
+Some distribution methods also offer other ways to override a flow's finish behavior, such as by setting the retURL parameter in a flow URL.

-Test a Flow
+Test a Flow Flow Interviews Flow Limits and Considerations Flow Runtime Experiences

-Flow Interviews